drduh/YubiKey-Guide/README.md

 ### Use ssh-agent

 You should now be able to use `ssh -A remote` on the _local_ host to log into _remote_ host, and should then be able to use YubiKey as if it were connected to the remote host.
-For example, using e.g. `ssh-add -l` on that remote host should show the public key from the YubiKey (note `cardno:`).
-(If you don't want to have to remember to use `ssh -A`, you can use `ForwardAgent yes` in `~/.ssh/config`.
-As a security best practice, always use `ForwardAgent yes` only for a single `Hostname`, never for all servers.)
+For example, using e.g. `ssh-add -l` on that remote host will show the public key from the YubiKey (`cardno:`).
+Always use `ForwardAgent yes` only for a single host, never for all servers.

 ### Use S.gpg-agent.ssh